vivoCameraResearch/Magic-Makeup/README.md

 <img src="./assets/method.png" width="100%">
 </div>

-MagicMakeup is built upon a diffusion transformer and introduces region-aware conditioning mechanisms for precise and faithful makeup transfer.
+MagicMakeup is built upon a DiT and introduces region-aware conditioning mechanisms for precise and faithful makeup transfer.

 ---